0x416c616e/java15_javafx15_jar_template/README.md

 # Java 15 JavaFX 15 JAR Template

-An easy way to make and launch a JavaFX 15 JAR.
+**Oracle has made it harder to run a JavaFX JAR by just double clicking on something.
+This template is a "hello world" JavaFX window that can be launched by double clicking the run.vbs script.
+This template's configurations make it easier to make a user-friendly JavaFX program.**

+## Requirements

 In order to use this template, you need to have Java 15 and IntelliJ IDEA installed on your computer.
 This repo already contains all the JavaFX 15 stuff.

-This template makes it easy to make a JavaFX program that you can launch by just double clicking on something.
-People who use your program will only need to have Java 15 installed, and they just have to double click on run.vbs.
+People who use your program will only need to have Java 15 installed, and they just have to double click on **run.vbs**.

 These instructions are intended for Windows.
 Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a .bat + a .vbs.

+## How it works

 run.vbs runs run.bat without opening a window.
 If you run run.bat directly, it will open a command prompt window, which users won't want to see.
 So this template uses a .vbs that runs a .bat that runs a .jar with certain parameters that enable it to work properly with JavaFX.
 It's a convoluted workaround, but it works.
 And I already set up most of the complicated stuff, so you just need to follow the instructions.